 The Canadian ELD mandate is on its way, and it’s time for drivers and carriers in Canada to start looking ahead to how that will affect them.
-Although there’s no date set in stone, it’s projected that ruling will be released in June 2019, with the initial driver compliance beginning in late 2019 or early 2020.
-The Canadian mandate’s current proposals are, for the most part, carbon copies of the US mandate.
+The official date that every non-exempt driver must comply to the ELD mandate is set for June 2021.
+The Canadian mandate’s current rulings are, for the most part, carbon copies of the US mandate.
 That being said, there are some differences, and general knowledge, that drivers and carriers should know before the Canadian mandate rolls around.
 Here’s the most important things they need to know for when the mandate goes into effect.

 Likely Technological Similarities between US and Canada mandates:

 Drivers in Canada will have to deal with most of the same technological requirements found in FMCSA-compliant ELDs.
 In particular, ELDs will need to capture driving time automatically, sync with the engine, have GPS tracking, and have special duty events (Yard Move and Personal Conveyance) available to drivers.
 All these similarities will prove to be incredibly helpful to those drivers that cross between the U.S. and Canada on even a somewhat regular basis, especially because there won’t be several different rules to remember between countries.